Introduction

 Statutory walking distances

-Surrey County Council, in accordance with its statutory duty, will provide free home to school transport for children of compulsory school age to the nearest suitable school from their home address who meet the 'qualifying distance' criteria which are:
+Surrey County Council, in accordance with its statutory duty, will provide free home to school transport for children of compulsory school age to the nearest qualifying school from their home address who meet the 'qualifying distance' criteria which are:

 When a child cannot be offered a place at the nearest school to the home address, the Council will, subject to the criteria set within this policy and the qualifying distance being met, provide transport to the next nearest school with space to admit.
 For transport to be provided in this instance the parent must provide evidence that they have applied for and been refused a place at the school which is the nearest school for their home address and any other schools closer than the school offering admission.